w4dd325/postman-code-snippets/README.md

 <img src="https://user-images.githubusercontent.com/86320001/151955989-cf6ac46d-790f-423f-892d-4425759159cd.png"
      width="200"
      height="70" />

 # Data Driven Test Example
 A simple collection that returns a JSON response body.
 The URL and 'test' tab both include a dynamic variable fed from a CSV file using 'Collection Runner'.

+# MongoDB API Examples
+A simple collection that shows how to connect to the MongoDB API.

 # Test Examples Collection
 Information on diferent test options and code that can be used within Postman collections.